 A sensitive approach to individual needs is necessary and students have the appropriate elements of an individual program to allow literacy development at their own pace.
 Various appropriate support programmes are used with individual students, delivered by experienced members of staff.

 Key Stage 4 (Years 10 and 11)

-All Year 10 and 11 students study for the Step Up English qualification at Entry Level or a GCSE qualification.
+All Year 10 and 11 students study for an appropriate qualification.